 Most of us have experienced a wide range of emotions that have stemmed from the pandemic and the effects it has had on our society.
 The arts, and in particular music, have brought us great solace in these very difficult times.

-The Orchestre classique de Montréal has stepped into the role of providing the Medicine of Music to our audiences during this period of great emotional duress.
-We know that music is a strong contributor to mental health and the OCM valiantly continues to contribute towards the well-being of its community during this period.
+The OCM has stepped into the role of providing the Medicine of Music to our audiences during this period of great emotional duress.
+Music is a strong contributor to mental health and the OCM valiantly continues to contribute towards the well-being of its community.

-Prior to the start of our 81st season, the OCM played a key role in supporting artists during this public health crisis.
-In the spring and summer of 2020, the OCM continued to pay our artists whose concerts were cancelled during the pandemic.
+The OCM played a key role in supporting artists during this public health crisis.
+We continued to pay our artists whose concerts were cancelled.
 Moreover, we hired artists to perform a series of virtual concerts on Facebook from April through June, all of which are still accessible for free on our videos page.

 Following all public health guidelines, we continue to offer a variety of projects beyond just our regular concert series.
 For instance, we recorded a video of a children’s concert called Beethoven and the Bully.

 This concert not only exposed children to classical music, but also supported children’s mental health by tackling the important subject of bullying and its prevention.
 This video was shared for free with over 5000 elementary school children.